Medical Billing and Coding Jobs in Ohio

 - Website: www.akrongeneral.org

-Since 1982, Akron General has grown to house more than 9,000 employees and volunteers.
-In 2011 alone, they handled 26,249 admissions and 3,269 births.
-Their services include cancer treatment, emergency care, heart and vascular care, maternity, orthopedics, surgical services, audiology, and others.
+Since 1982, Akron General’s services have grown to include cancer treatment, emergency care, heart and vascular care, maternity, orthopedics, surgical services, audiology, and others.
 Benefits at Akron General include medical and dental insurance, vision discounts, flex spending accounts, dependent life insurance, disability, retirement options, and paid time off.

 The Bellevue Hospital